tlsnotary/tlsn-js/readme.md

 # tlsn-js

-NPM Modules for proving and verifying using TLS Notary in the browser.
+NPM Modules for proving and verifying using TLSNotary in the browser.

 The prover requires a [notary-server](https://github.com/tlsnotary/notary-server) and websockify proxy